The Urban Institute and the Bipartisan Policy Center hosted a discussion about the role of program evaluation in supporting federal decisionmaking.

 There are many approaches to institutionalizing evaluation throughout government, and some agencies have taken steps to do so.
-As Congress considers additional proposals that would require federal agencies to improve evidence production and strengthen the role of evaluation offices, this briefing will help staff understand approaches for developing infrastructure, how evidence can inform federal program decisions, and where there are opportunities to extend its impact.
+As Congress considers additional proposals that would require federal agencies to improve evidence production and strengthen the role of evaluation offices, this briefing helped staff understand approaches for developing infrastructure, how evidence can inform federal program decisions, and where there are opportunities to extend its impact.

 - Why is evaluation important and necessary for government?